1. Home

 Fire is particularly dangerous for a thatched roof building due to the highly flammable nature of the thatch.
 A fire can spread through a straw and/or reed thatch rapidly.

-Flood and storm damage can be devastating to any building but a thatched roof home can be particularly troublesome.
+Flooding and storms can be devastating to any building but a thatched roof home can be particularly troublesome.
 Thatch materials are more susceptible to extreme weather - for example, a bolt of lightning can quickly start fires in the thatch.
 Also, without the proper cover, you could find yourself landed with expensive repairs that only a specialist thatcher is capable of doing.

 Are thatched roof houses more expensive to insure?